Developing family-centered policy grounded in listening

 A New Practice Lab Special Project

-June 2025 - May 2026
+June 2025 - December 2025

 Why This Matters For Families

 While the past decade has brought important policy gains for families, the truth remains that raising children in the United States can be way too hard.
 Families know this.
 Why don't our policies reflect it?
 Household expenses typically rise with the birth of a child—just as family income often falls, and some families are forced to make difficult choices between working and caring for their child, especially during those crucial early months.
 The financial strain and emotional stress many families face stem from a complex mix of factors.
 And families who are economically precarious and raising young children have fewer resources and greater barriers to address those challenges.
-But all families deserve to thrive, and to have access to opportunities and support to achieve their dreams.
+All families deserve to thrive, and to have access to opportunities and support to achieve their dreams.

 The Challenge